centrumek/air-statistic-app/README.md

 ## Technology stack

 ### Frontend
-- **Angular 13.0** - Framework/Platform for building mobile and desktop web applications.
+- **Angular 12.2** - Framework/Platform for building mobile and desktop web applications.
-- **Jest** - JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+- **Jest 27.3.1** - JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
-- **AG Grid** - AG Grid is a feature rich datagrid designed for the major JavaScript Frameworks.
+- **AG Grid 26.2.0** - AG Grid is a feature rich datagrid designed for the major JavaScript Frameworks.
-- **Apexchart.js** - Modern charting library that helps developers to create beautiful and interactive visualizations for web pages.
+- **Apexchart.js 3.29.0** - Modern charting library that helps developers to create beautiful and interactive visualizations for web pages.
-- **Mapbox GL JS** - JavaScript library for interactive, customizable vector maps on the web.
+- **Mapbox GL JS 2.6.1** - JavaScript library for interactive, customizable vector maps on the web.

 ### Backend